-2.6.2 Internal Audio Connectors
+2.6.1 CD-in Internal Audio Connector

-The CD-in (J5) and AUX-in (J6) connectors are used to receive audio from a CD-ROM drive, TV tuner or MPEG card.
+The CD-in (J5) connector is used to receive audio from a CD-ROM drive, TV tuner or MPEG card.

-2.6.3 Floppy Disk Drive Connector
+2.6.2 Floppy Disk Drive Connector

 The system board is equipped with a shrouded floppy disk drive connector that supports two standard floppy disk drives.
 To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
 The 34-pin connector on the floppy cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.